TosbackCgusBridge-Bot/CGUs-versions/Aeropostale/Privacy Policy.md

 *   Refer a Friend

 0 Your Shopping Cart is Empty FREE SHIPPING
-ORDERS OVER $25 Search Catalog Search
+ORDERS OVER $50 Search Catalog Search

-**3 DAYS LEFT** For Free Delivery by 12/24 On Orders of $25 Learn More
+**2 DAYS LEFT** For Free Delivery by 12/24 On Orders of $50 Learn More

-**3 DAYS LEFT** For Free Delivery by 12/24
+**2 DAYS LEFT** For Free Delivery by 12/24
-On Orders of $25 Learn More
+On Orders of $50 Learn More

 In Stores &.
 Online

-TAKE 50-70% OFF 100s OF LAST MINUTE GIFTS & DOORBUSTERS!
-Shop Girls Doorbusters Shop Guys Doorbusters
+STARTS NOW!
+FOR A LIMITED TIME!
+TAKE 60-70% OFF EVERYTHING INCLUDING OUR BEST-SELLING JEANS &.
+DOORBUSTERS!
+Shop Girls Doorbusters Shop Girls Jeans 60% Off Shop Guys Doorbusters Shop Guys Jeans 60% Off Exclusions Apply

-**TIME IS RUNNING OUT!**

-**Free Online Order Pick Up!**
+**TIME IS RUNNING OUT!** Free Online Order Pick Up!
 Get all your gifts in just a few clicks.
+Learn More

+**TIME IS RUNNING OUT!** Free Online Order Pick Up!
+Get all your gifts in just a few clicks.
+Learn More

-Learn More Holiday Shipping Dates
+Holiday Shipping Dates

 Guaranteed To Get There by 12/24!